cleberMargarida/k-entity-framework/docs/features/index.md

 Guarantee message idempotency and prevent duplicate processing.

 ### [Consumer Configuration](consumer-configuration.md)
-Advanced connection strategies and processing options for different scenarios.
+Options to configure consumer behavior and per-type processing settings.

 ### [Connection Management](connection-management.md)
-Learn about the shared and exclusive connection models.
+Learn about the recommended single-producer / single-consumer connection approach and how to tune it.